jon-heard/obsidian-inline-scripts-library/README.md

 Incompatible with __mythicv2.sfile__.
 If __mythicv2.sfile__ comes before __mythicgme.sfile__ in the shortcut-list, then __mythicgme.sfile__ will be disabled.

-- __reset mythicgme__ - Reset mythic state to defaults and displays scene heading.
+- __mythicgme reset__ - Reset mythic state to defaults and displays scene heading.
 - __fate {odds: -4 TO 6 ("impossible" to "has to be"), default: 0 ("50/50")}__ - Make a fate check based on {odds}.
 - __fate {odds: text, default: "50/50"}__ - Make a fate check based on {odds}: a specific text, such as "impossible", "sure thing", etc.
 - __scene get__ - Show the current scene.